-INS Materials Category Туре Remarks

-13 Vinegar Ι Food additives; As a food additive & processing aid:

-processing aids; Only organic source is allowed; As a

-cleansers, sanitizers cleanser, sanitizer and disinfectant:

-and disinfectants Non-organic source may be used and

-must be rinsed with hot water after use.

-14 Sulphuric acid Ι Processing aids; As a processing aid: For pH adjustment

-cleansers, sanitizers of water in sugar processing only; As a

-and disinfectants cleanser, sanitizer and disinfectant: For

-cleaning of equipments only and must

-be rinsed with hot water after use.

-15 Natural flavourings Ι Food additives All of the constituents used in the

-natural flavourings must be from

-natural sources and have not been

-chemically modified in a way that

-makes them different from their natural

-chemical state.
-The natural flavourings

-must not have been produced using any

-synthetic solvent, carrier systems or

-artificial preservatives.

-16 Natural food Ι Food additives All of the constituents used in the

-colourings natural food colourings must be from

-natural sources and have not been

-chemically modified in a way that

-makes them different from their natural

-chemical state.
-The natural food

-colourings must not have been

-produced using any synthetic solvent,

-carrier systems or artificial

-preservatives.

-17 Natural preservatives Ι Food additives All of the constituents used in the

-natural preservatives must be from

-natural sources and have not been

-chemically modified in a way that

-makes them different from their natural

-chemical state.
-The natural

-preservatives must not have been

-produced using any synthetic solvent,

-carrier systems or artificial

-D preservatives.

-18 Vegetable oils Ι Processing aids Can be used as greasing agent and

-releasing agent
+INS Materials Category Type Remarks 13 Vinegar I Food additives; processing aids; cleansers, sanitizers and disinfectants As a food additive & processing aid: Only organic source is allowed; As a cleanser, sanitizer and disinfectant: Non-organic source may be used and must be rinsed with hot water after use.
+14 Natural flavourings I Food additives All of the constituents used in the natural flavourings must be from natural sources and have not been chemically modified in a way that makes them different from their natural chemical state.
+The natural flavourings must not have been produced using any synthetic solvent, carrier systems or artificial preservatives.
+15 Natural food colourings I Food additives All of the constituents used in the natural food colourings must be from natural sources and have not been chemically modified in a way that makes them different from their natural chemical state.
+The natural food colourings must not have been produced using any synthetic solvent, carrier systems or artificial preservatives.
+16 Natural preservatives I Food additives All of the constituents used in the natural preservatives must be from natural sources and have not been chemically modified in a way that makes them different from their natural chemical state.
+The natural preservatives must not have been produced using any synthetic solvent, carrier systems or artificial preservatives.
+17 Vegetable oils I Processing aids Can be used as greasing agent and releasing agent 18 Preparations of microorganisms and enzyme I Food additives; processing aids Except those from GMO and its derivatives.
+Microorganisms shall be grown on substrates consisting entirely of organic ingredients and substances listed in this appendix, if available.
+19 Ethylene I Processing aids Allowed for degreening of citrus and ripening